Lenore (ballad): Reception and impact

 Lenore was an immediate sensation in Germany and was widely translated into different languages, which brought it a great deal of popularity in many European countries and the United States, and also generated numerous "imitations, parodies, [and] adaptations".
 Its first English translation was published in March 1796, when William Taylor's rendering of the ballad, "Ellenore", appeared in the Monthly Magazine.
 The translation, however, was completed in 1790, and it had already been "declaimed, applauded and much discussed in Norwich literary circles".

 After Walter Scott heard how enthusiastically a crowd at Dugald Stewart's house had reacted to a reading of Taylor's version done by Anna Laetitia Barbauld, he attempted to acquire a manuscript of Bürger's original.
 In 1794, when he had finally received one, he was so impressed by it that he made his own rendering, William and Helen, in less than a day.
 Scott's version was passed from hand to hand, and was extremely well received.
 In 1796, three new English translations were published by William Robert Spencer, Henry James Pye and John Thomas Stanley.
 Translations by James Beresford and Dante Gabriel Rossetti were published in 1800 and 1844, respectively, and both have been hailed as the most faithful translations of Bürger's original work.

 Other notable translators of Lenore into English include Frederic Shoberl, Julia Margaret Cameron and John Oxenford.
-Sigmund Zois and France Prešeren translated the ballad into Slovenian, while Vasily Zhukovsky and Pavel Katenin published translations in Russian.
+Sigmund Zois and France Prešeren translated the ballad into Slovene, while Vasily Zhukovsky and Pavel Katenin published translations in Russian.
 A version in Italian was made by Giovanni Berchet and both Leopoldo Augusto de Cueto and Juan Valera made their own translations to Spanish.
 Gérard de Nerval, who was obsessed with the text, published five translations in French, two in prose and three in verse.